 But fear not!

-You can air fry your french fries and enjoy them guilt-free!
+You can air fry your french fries with a tiny amount of olive oil or avocado oil and enjoy them guilt-free!

-Besides making Air Fryer French Fries, I use my Philips Air Fryer to make all sorts of delicious dishes.
+Besides making Air Fryer French Fries, I use this small appliance to make all sorts of delicious dishes.

 Check out some of my favorite air fryer recipes: